Israel Travel Grants

 Requirements of the Grant

-Grantees will submit two written or video blogs during their time in Israel and a final report in the fall following their travel.
+Grantees will submit two written or video blogs during their time in Israel along with photos, and a final report in the fall following their travel.
 This will be accompanied by a public event for the campus community where they can describe and take questions about their experience.
 They may be asked to provide advice for newer undergraduates looking to apply in future years.
 Before traveling, grantees must participate in a pre-travel orientation given by the Hiatt Center or Brandeis Study Abroad office.

 This grant is not meant to support general travel or Birthright trips to Israel.

 Brandeis undergraduates in good academic standing from any Brandeis department are eligible to apply, although travel must be completed before graduation.

-The deadline for Summer and Fall travel is March 1st.
+The deadline for receipt of applications is March 30th.

 For more information